 Storage

-For best results, store in an airtight container at room temperature for 3-5 days.
-The streusel will soften after only a day, so it's best to make these the day you plan to enjoy them.
-I love the next-day soft streusel, though!
+Store leftover muffins in an airtight container at room temperature for 3–5 days.
+The streusel will soften after the first day, but the muffins will still be soft and flavorful.

 Bakery Style Banana Blackberry Muffins